Green Dot (GDOT)

 Share Repurchases

-- Green Dot's Board of Directors authorized a share repurchase program of up to $100 million on February 24, 2022, which is open-ended.
+- Green Dot's Board of Directors approved a share repurchase program on February 24, 2022, authorizing the purchase of up to $100 million of common stock, with the authorization being open-ended.

 Share Issuance